 They cannot provide participants with as much time for practical hands-on learning and feedback/coaching from the trainer as the full-length programmes

-Nor can they provide sufficient time or opportunity to allow participants to critically question and discuss the material with the trainer
+They cannot provide sufficient time or opportunity to allow participants to critically question and discuss the material with the trainer

-Nor can they provide sufficient time between sections of the training for participants to 'wire-in' their skills through applying them in their everyday lives
+They cannot provide sufficient time between sections of the training for participants to ‘wire-in’ their skills through applying them in their everyday lives

-Nor can they provide sufficient time to thoroughly and experientially cover all of the syllabus in the original 120 hour programme
+They cannot provide sufficient time to thoroughly and experientially cover all of the syllabus in the original 120 hour programme

 Many such trainings actively discourage disagreement or critical discussion of the material.
 Learning through discussion takes up too much time so it is often replaced by an attitude: Leave it to us – we are the experts and we know best – you’ll appreciate the benefits of our approach after the training.

 Remember the Emperors New Clothes?